kunamashina/staking-polkadot/README.md

 # Technical Assignement for Staking Facilities GmbH

-This is the solution for the technical assignment for Staking Facilities GmbH in Munich by Kunic Ismar.
+This is the solution for the technical assignment for Staking Facilities GmbH in Munich by Kunić Ismar.

 ## Assignement requirements